r3eckon/EZNet/README.md

 These two packet structure classes implement the IPacket interface.
 This interface contains the following methods:

 	byte GetPacketType();		Returns structure TYPE value, ex : NetData.TYPE_CMD or NetData.TYPE_NETTRANSFORM

         byte GetID();				Returns data store ID value, ex : NetData.ID_NETTRANSFORM.TestTransform

-        short GetLength();			Returns the length of the array that will be returned by EncodeRaw()
+        ushort GetLength();			Returns the length of the array that will be returned by EncodeRaw()

         byte[] EncodeRaw();			Main encoding step.
 Take class variables and shove them into a byte array.